MelanieWary/multi-user-llm-chat/readme.md

   * OpenAI models are known to be efficient, and there are a lot a ressources about how to use them
   * no need for a reasoning model here
   * `gpt-4.1-nano` just came out, and it's presented as their fastest (and cheapest) model, that delivers good performance at generating answers following various instructions, and has a large context window (1 million tokens), which seems particularly suited for this chat app.
-  * also...
-"OpenAI’s API conveniently lets us provide the name of the participant for each message in the conversation" according to this [post](https://towardsdatascience.com/ai-for-groups-build-a-multi-user-chat-assistant-using-7b-class-models-7071ca8b4aa0/), though I ended up using OpenAI tools that do not implement this feature ^^
+  * also... "_OpenAI’s API conveniently lets us provide the name of the participant for each message in the conversation_" according to this [post](https://towardsdatascience.com/ai-for-groups-build-a-multi-user-chat-assistant-using-7b-class-models-7071ca8b4aa0/); this guided my choice, though I ended up using OpenAI tools that do not implement this feature ^^
 * I used their [Responses](https://platform.openai.com/docs/api-reference/responses) API to query the LLM (see this [comparison](https://platform.openai.com/docs/guides/responses-vs-chat-completions?api-mode=responses) with Chat Completions API)